john-cd/rust_howto/bk/drafts/categories/cryptography_cryptocurrencies/_index.md

 - Bitcoin: `bitcoin`.
 - Ethereum: `web3` (for interacting with Ethereum), `ethers`.
 - Other Cryptocurrencies: many cryptocurrencies have their own Rust libraries.
-Search for crates specific to the coin you're interested in.
-- Wallet Development: Often involves a combination of the above crates and custom logic.
+- Wallet Development: often involves a combination of the above crates and custom logic.
-- Smart Contracts (Solidity): primarily a Solidity ecosystem, but Rust may be used for [testing][p-testing] or interacting with contracts via crates like `ethers`.
+- Smart Contracts: primarily a `Solidity` ecosystem, but Rust may be used for [testing][p-testing] or interacting with contracts via crates like `ethers`.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}